Absentee Voters

 To request an Absentee Ballot for the March Local Election, please complete this request form.

-For voters requesting an absentee ballot via fax, email, or post mail, the deadline for our office to mail to them is 12pm the day before Election Day.
+For voters requesting an absentee ballot via fax, email, or post mail, the deadline for our office to mail them out is 12 pm the day before Election Day.

-You can also obtain an Absentee Ballot by submitting the request in person at the office up until 5pm the day before Election Day.
+You can also obtain an Absentee Ballot by submitting the request in person at the Town Clerk's office up until 5pm the day before Election Day.

-We can’t issue ballots to anyone but to the voter themselves (not even to relatives or spouses).
+We cannot issue ballots to anyone but the voter themselves with proper identification (not even to relatives or spouses).

 To increase the likelihood the absentee ballot arrives on time, we recommend requesting and mailing your ballot back as soon as possible.